Without an effective ecommerce sales funnel, you’re losing money.

 Purchase Stage (Bottom Of The Funnel)

-This is the stage of the sales funnel where you expect your prospects to decide to buy your products.
+This is the sales funnel stage, where you expect your prospects to decide to buy your products.

 All the prior steps or stages in the sales funnel contribute to convincing your prospects to make that final purchasing decision.